 Innovational Platform for Promoting Personal Stories

-Lifting the Sparks Public Recognition Award
+Elevating the Sparks Public Recognition Award

-The Lifting the Sparks award seeks to attract public attention to the participants’ life stories and widely disseminate their experiences.
+Elevating the Sparks award seeks to attract public attention to the participants’ life stories and widely disseminate their experiences.

 We will be happy to answer your questions, provide additional information, and discuss your possible participation in the project.

-Mark Tourevski, the Founder of the Online Oral History Museum and the creator of the Playing with Leviathan project.
+Dr. Mark Tourevski, the Founder of the Online Oral History Museum and the creator of the Playing with Leviathan project.